Piano Concerto No. 1

 On 27 December 1888/8 January 1889, in a letter from Tchaikovsky to Ziloti we read: "In Petersburg, Rahter gave me a copy of the full score of the First Concerto, and asked me to look through it...
 This copy bears your name and your notes, and it was somehow given to Rahter by Blumenfeld... it must be returned to Rahter, but meanwhile I must ask you to review it once more.
 In the finale, I have now altered der verfluchte Stelle ; I think it will be shorter and better; mainly because where previously there had been the strange rhythmic motif:

-In 1890 Rahter began to advertise the new edition of the concerto, described as "Neue, vom Componisten revidirte Ausgabe" ('new edition, revised by the composer').
-At around the same time, Tchaikovsky's principal publisher Jurgenson (who worked closely with Rahter) announced their own 'édition revue et corrigée'.
-However, more than a century later, there still remain doubts as to which changes were authorised by Tchaikovsky before his death in 1893, and which might have been introduced posthumously.
+In 1889, Rahter began to advertise the new edition of the concerto, described as "Neue, vom Componisten revidirte Ausgabe" ('new edition, revised by the composer').
+At around the same time, Tchaikovsky's principal publisher Jurgenson (who worked closely with Rahter) announced his own '3me édition revue et corrigée', which corresponds to the version we are familiar with today.

 Tchaikovsky arranged the concerto for 2 pianos (4 hands) in December 1874.
 This was revised at the same time that changes were made to the full score in 1879 and 1888-90.